-Recently, my publicist and I sat down to figure out 2014 in regards to products and pitch schedules.
-Beforehand, I made a list of things that were important to me about the brand, and things that weren’t important for us to convey.
+Recently, my publicist and I sat down to figure out the year in regards to products and pitch schedules.
+Beforehand, I made a list of things that were important to me about the brand, and things that weren't important for us to convey.
 The part of the list I wanted to talk about is:

-Have the ability to pay myself and my staff a generous wage vs.
+I have the ability to pay myself and my staff a generous wage vs.

 Saving the world

 I think that a lot of smaller brands have trouble justifying to themselves charging a premium price.
 I've seen so many soapmakers at shows charge a ridiculously low price that is not an adequate valuation of their product.
 Sure, it out-prices someone like me at a craft show, but I think that it also shows buyers that you do not value the quality of your work.
 So if you're trying to figure out pricing (I've covered that a little here), here are some reasons to justify charging more than you think you should:

 1. You're an artisan and are crafting an item made after learning the trade

 I call my soap “artisan soap” because that's exactly what it is.
 I've refined my formulas, worked on unique scent infusions, designed packaging…I've done it all.
 If the product is artisan quality, that means that it's made by an expert with extensive knowledge of the product and it's inner workings.
 A premium price denotes a higher quality product, and if it's artisan quality then it deserves to be priced as such.